 growing american persimmons

-THE AMERICAN PERSIMMON is Diospyros virginiana— whose genus name translates as “fruit of the gods.”
-Lee says that’s a good description.
-It has a flavor “like a dried apricot, if you soaked it in water, dipped it in honey, and gave it a dash of spice,” though when unripe you really don’t want to bite into one, he warns.
+THE AMERICAN PERSIMMON is Diospyros virginiana— the dios part of the genus name meaning god.
+Lee says it has a flavor “like a dried apricot, if you soaked it in water, dipped it in honey, and gave it a dash of spice,” though when unripe you really don’t want to bite into one, he warns.